 VUCA demands insights on the possible room for opportunities and then undertaking respective measures to reduce, reorganize, rethink strategies on how to operate profitably in a dynamic environment.
 It is to insulate an organization’s processes to make them more reliable and produce desired results while it scales up in its operations.

-Common Problem of Supply Chain Manager in VUCA World: Facilitating operations at the optimum level of inventories, reduction in the landed cost of materials /services and improve variable lead times through global outsourcing/multi-sourcing.
-The need of an hour is increased transparency and visibility into processes which are required to make informed decisions while integrating manufacturing and external trading partners like third-party delivery vendors, stockists, retailers etc.
+Common Problem of Supply Chain Manager in VUCA World: Facilitating operations at the optimum level of inventories, reduction in the landed cost of materials /services, and improve variable lead times through global outsourcing/multi-sourcing.
+The need of an hour is increased transparency and visibility into processes that are required to make informed decisions while integrating manufacturing and external trading partners like third-party delivery vendors, stockists, retailers, etc.

 Amongst all 4 components of VUCA, Volatility is the active ingredient whereas uncertainty, complexity, and ambiguity are largely effects of the same.
 Though complexity can add to the volatility, uncertainty, and ambiguity.
 Globalization is the driving force of demand volatility… which is in turn driving product complexity… which, coupled with outsourcing, is driving supply chain complexity.

 Supply chain managers love predictability.
 Unfortunately, today’s global market is anything but—it’s VUCA (volatile, uncertain, complex, and ambiguous).
 Companies in all industries have to carefully strategize to be ready for changes in the market and keep everything moving forward.